Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Glimmer
       - 10
       - 1☼
       - A jumble of metallic shards and nuggets too impure for regular use, sometimes circulated as an *ad hoc* currency.
 Anytime during a rest, 10 units of glimmer can be spent to scavenge usable bits of metal.
-After doing so, roll a d6, which yields 4 bits' worth of the respective metal: lead, tin, copper, iron, bronze, or brass.
+After doing so, roll a d6, which yields 5 bits' worth of the respective metal: lead, tin, copper, iron, bronze, or brass.
       - \-
     * - Metal Bar
       - 1
       - Varies
       - A standard, heavy, ready-to-use metal ingot.
 One bar has the same value as 15 bits of its respective metal.
-When used for crafting, any excess is reduced to bits, rounded down by value.
+When used for crafting, any excess is refunded as bits, rounded down by value.
       - metal
+    * - Wooden Bits
+      - 10
+      - 2/1☼
+      - A handful of wood for crafts or burning.
+      - wood
+    * - Chunk of Wood
+      - 1
+      - 10☼
+      - Refined or not, a piece of this size would burn nicely, or it could be whittled into something much more useful.
+When used for crafting, any excess value is refunded as wooden bits, at 2 bits per 1☼.
+      - wood

 ------------------------------------------------------------------------------------------------------------------------------